Short Workouts Can Be Good For Your Heart

 If you haven’t been active, start gradually with light or moderate exercise for short periods of time.
 You can increase your activity level over the next several days and weeks.
 The important thing is to get up and move whenever you can.

 Talk with your doctor before significantly increasing your activity level.
-Ask about the amounts and types of activities that might be best for you.
+Ask about the amounts and types of activities that may be best for you.

 By Laura Grathwol, Contributing Writer

 American Heart Association.
 No time for exercise?
 Try our top 10 tips to get more!
-Accessed Accessed November 22, 2019.
+Accessed December 23, 2021.